mammalofski/youtube-gemini-summarizer/README.md

 ## Installation

 1.  **Download or Clone the Repository:**
-    *   Download the ZIP and extract it, or clone this repository to your local machine using `git clone <repository_url>`.
+    *   Download the ZIP and extract it, or clone this repository to your local machine using `git clone https://github.com/mammalofski/youtube-gemini-summarizer`.

 2.  **Open Chrome/Edge Extensions Page:**
     *   Open your Chrome or Edge browser and navigate to `chrome://extensions` or `edge://extensions`.